KiT-Maverik/How-to-unlock-github-achievements/README.md

     </li>
 </ol>

-✅ This approach is honest, useful, and creates long-lasting resources for the community.
+✅ This strategy is honest, useful, and creates long-lasting resources for the community.

 `🛠️ Strategy 2: Use Discussions in your own repo`